 The Burchfiel Geography Building (BGB), which was built with funds donated by the late William Burchfiel Jr., is located in the heart of the campus.
 Opened in August, 2000, the BGB is, to our knowledge, the newest free-standing geography building in the United States.
 We also believe it is the only building on campus built solely with private funds.
-The BGB houses the administrative offices, faculty offices, graduate student offices, the Cartographic Services Center, several classrooms, GIS and computer labs, physical geography teaching labs, hydrologic laboratories, and the Tennessee Geographic Alliance.
+The BGB houses the administrative offices, faculty offices, graduate student offices, GIS Outreach office, several classrooms, GIS and computer labs, and physical geography teaching labs.

 The Department of Geography received a $4.5 million gift from the estate of the late Dr. William Burchfiel, Jr. to construct a free-standing geography building to be named after Dr. Burchfiel’s father.
 Dr. Burchfiel’s will stipulated that the building had to be located on what is known as “The Hill.”
 As a result, the Department enjoys a first-rate facility located in the heart of the campus.